dronamk/spring-cloud-developer-errata/README.md

     It is set for localhost, and there are different folders by lab.
     The *Timesheet Entry Flow* executes the flow and asserts the appropriate response codes.
+    The collection is implemention on API version 2.1, it is recommended to use Postman version 6.4.x or above.

 -   If you are using Ultimate Edition IntelliJ or STS, you might as well take advantage of "Spring Boot Dashboard", which makes running multiple applications